 The Pitkin County Jail is accredited by the National Commission on Correctional Health Care NCCHC.
 Nurse and physician services, psychiatric services, as well as other medical and professional care are provided through contract.
 Intake screening and further testing (TB and dental) is done on all new inmates.
 Medical care is provided on an emergency basis.
 Extreme health cases are treated at Aspen Valley Hospital.
 Suicide evaluation and counseling is available as needed.
 Drug and alcohol therapy groups meet regularly.
 The Pitkin County Jail has been tobacco free since 1992.

 Inmates are provided with clothing, bedding, and hygiene supplies.
-Laundry services are provided under contract with Aspen Valley Hospital.
+Laundry services are provided under contract with a hospital graded linen company.

 The Prison Rape Elimination Act